Create a Hierarchy to Manage System Complexity

 This figure shows the complete layout of the states in the chart.

-User Request manages the interface with the UI and passes inputs to the Media Player Mode Manager and CD Player Behavior Model charts.
+App Interfacemanages the interface with the UI and passes inputs to the

-CD Player Behavior Model receives the output from the User Request and Media Player Mode Manager charts and mimics the mechanical behavior of the CD player.
+Mode Managercharts and mimics the mechanical behavior of the CD player.

-During simulation, you can investigate how each chart responds to interactions with the Media Player Helper.
+During simulation, you can investigate how each chart responds to interactions with the Media Player Helper app.
 To switch quickly between charts, use the tabs at the top of the Stateflow Editor.